 Methodological and measurement gaps:

 - Most IPV studies focus on physical and sexual IPV.
-There are a lack of data on psychological/emotional and economic IPV and non-partner sexual violence (NPSV).
+There is a lack of data on psychological/emotional and economic IPV and non-partner sexual violence (NPSV).

-- Very few studies measure or report frequency, severity or recency of IPV and NPSV.
+- Very few studies measure or report the frequency, severity, or recency of IPV and NPSV.

-- Many studies did not use standardized VAWG measures.
+- Many studies did not use standardised VAW measures.

 - There are very few longitudinal studies.
 The cross-sectional nature of most studies means that causality and temporality of risk factors and other findings cannot be established.